Deepen your roots, nourish your fruits with the Gardener’s Way

 With Alan Heeks, Jane Sanders and Marcos Frangos

-In this workshop we’ll explore these questions, with the natural ecosystem of this magical wood as our guide.
-Our methods will include: nourishing our roots; composting problems; using co-creative skills to handle uncertainties; growing our inspiration; and ecosystem insights about community.
+This workshop is designed to help us all find clarity, stay centred, and see how we can grow and contribute in these exciting and worrying times.
+Let’s remember the hopes of shaping a better future after the pandemic!
+Our methods will include: nourishing our roots; composting challenges; using co-creative skills to handle uncertainties; cultivating our inspiration; and ecosystem insights about community.
 Along with workshop sessions, there will be solo times in the wood, plus good food, campfires and songs to nourish us.
-This will be a residential group at Hazel Hill Wood: if Covid restrictions prevent this, it will be run with a series of online sessions with personal time in between.

-We will explore how to grow resilience for individuals and communities, especially in response to the climate crisis and the related pandemic.
-If you are interested in using this model in your professional work with individuals or groups, Alan will be happy to offer you advice and support: the content of this workshop relates to his fourth book, which is planned for publication in late 2021.
+We will explore how to cultivate wellbeing and resilience for ourselves and our communities, especially in response to the climate crisis and the related pandemic.
+If you are interested in using this model in your professional work with individuals or groups, Alan will be happy to offer you advice and support: the content of this workshop relates to his fourth book, which is planned for publication in 2022.
+See more at www.naturalhappiness.net/books.

 Alan Heeks has been exploring resilience with people and nature for many years, and has led many groups on this theme, drawing on experience of resilient natural systems from creating an organic farm and setting up Hazel Hill.